AntixK/blog/about.md

 permalink: /about/
 ---
 Hey there,
 Anand here.
-I am a Master's Student at Japan Advanced Institute of Science and Technology(JAIST), Japan.
-I am currently working on Deep Learning - specifically Deep Generative Models and Bayesian Inference.
+I am current working as a Research Engineer at NABLAS Inc., Tokyo.
+Previously, I was a Master's Student at Japan Advanced Institute of Science and Technology(JAIST), Japan.
+I am currently working on Deep Learning - specifically Deep Generative Models and Bayesian Inference (Well... trying to).

 ### Publications
 - **Mean Spectral Normalization of Deep Neural Networks for Embedded Automation**, *Anand Krishnamoorthy Subramanian, Nak Young Chong*.
 2019 IEEE 15th International Conference on Automation Science and Engineering (CASE), Vancouver, Canada.